brendanhasz/brendanhasz.github.io/_posts/2018-11-15-hmm-vs-gp-part2.md

-posterior probability, because while the likelihood of any one individual's data decreases, the likelihood due to individuals' parameters being drawn from the population distribution increases (because the distribution is being compressed).
+posterior probability, because while the likelihood of any one individual's data decreases, the likelihood due to individuals' parameters being drawn from the population distribution increases (because the distribution is being compressed, and so it gets "taller", because the distribution must integrate to 1).
 This can lead to a "funnel"-like geometry in the posterior.

 ![Hierarchical funnel](/assets/img/hmm-vs-gp-part2/hierarchical_funnel.svg)